Differentiating the entropy of random walks on hyperbolic groups

-The version of the Central Limit Theorem we need is a straightforward extension of \cite{kn:bjork}.
-We also rely a lot on the 'Green metric machinery' developed in \cite{kn:bhm2}.
+The version of the central limit theorem we need is a straightforward extension of \cite{kn:bjork}.
+We also rely a lot on the ``Green metric machinery'' developed in \cite{kn:bhm2}.

 Let us emphasize that we do not claim that our results are optimal.
 It is quite possible that the entropy and rate of escape are much more regular that differentiable.
-It is actually known that the entropy and rate of escape are analytic on the free group \cite{kn:led1} and that the rate of escape is analytic for some Fuchsian groups \cite{kn:HMM}.
-One may hope analityticity holds for general hyperbolic groups (although it does not hold for all groups, see \cite{kn:mm}).
+It is actually known that the entropy and rate of escape are analytic on the free group \cite{kn:led1} and that the rate of escape is analytic for some Fuchsian groups~\cite{kn:HMM}.
+One may hope analyticity holds for general hyperbolic groups (although it does not hold for all groups, see \cite{kn:mm}).
 Anyway, we believe the interpretation of the derivative as a correlation is rather satisfactory, at least from an intuitive point of view.
-It clarifies the connection between the regularity of the rate of escape and the Central Limit Theorem, an observation that seems to be new in our context.
+It clarifies the connection between the regularity of the rate of escape and the central limit theorem, an observation that seems to be new in our context.